MaudBoucherit/mushrooms/src/README.md

 ## Data description
 Released on 2017-12-07
-Last update on 2017-12-07
+Last update on 2017-12-08

 [descr_stat.R](descr_stat.R) is a R script that does some description of the clean data.
-It computes some descriptive statistics and two-dimension plots.
+It create and save bar plots, one for each explanatory variable.

 **usage:** `Rscript src/descr_stat.R results/clean_mushrooms.csv`